18 March 2015

-In early May when the trees leaf out we’ll once again hear the soothing sound of rustling leaves.
-Did you know trees make sounds we cannot hear?
+When the trees leaf out six weeks from now we’ll once again hear the sound of rustling leaves.
+Did you know that trees also make secret sounds we cannot hear?

 Last year an article by Sarah Zhang in Gizmodo caught my attention.
-Eavesdropping On The Secret Sounds Of Trees describes the art and science of a Swiss research team who’s recording the internal sounds of trees.
+Eavesdropping On The Secret Sounds Of Trees describes the art and science of a Swiss research team, headed by Marcus Maeder, who recorded the internal sounds of trees.

-The project, fittingly called trees, attaches sensitive microphones to trunks, branches and even leaves, then records the sounds and analyzes them in light of simultaneous environmental factors such as drought.
-Click here and scroll down to hear the clicks, pops, hisses and taps made by a Scots pine (Pinus sylvestris).
+The project, fittingly called trees, attached sensitive microphones to trunks, branches and even leaves, then recorded the sounds and analyzed them in light of simultaneous environmental factors such as drought.
+Click here to hear the clicks, pops, hisses and taps made by a Scots pine (Pinus sylvestris).

 Closer to home our trees are getting ready for spring, the sap is running, and it’s maple sugaring time in North America.